jadecobra/python_tdd_exercises/FUNCTIONS.md

         self.assertIsNone(functions.function_with_pass())
 ```

-the terminal shows a [ModuleNotFoundError](./MODULE_NOT_FOUND_ERROR.md), and we add it to our list of exceptions encountered
+the terminal displays a [ModuleNotFoundError](./MODULE_NOT_FOUND_ERROR.md), and we add it to our list of exceptions encountered
 ```python
 # Exceptions Encountered
 # AssertionError